Struggling with your PhD?

 Individual PhD coaching available for PhDs in the Humanities and Social Sciences.

 I am an experienced academic researcher, Oxford University Press author, with over ten years of experience working in leading centres for Higher Education.
-I am currently a mentor for the Carnegie Future Leaders programme for PhD Carnegie Scholars.
+I am currently a mentor for the Carnegie Future Leaders programme for PhD Carnegie Scholars in Scotland.

-I will help you achieve your PhD in the fastest and most effective way possible by breaking down the PhD process into manageable concrete steps.
+I help students achieve their PhD in the fastest and most effective way possible by breaking down the PhD process into manageable concrete steps.

-- Guidance on your current stage of your PhD and navigating your way through the PhD jungle
+- Guidance on current stage of PhD and navigating through the PhD jungle

 - Publishing channels and strategy

 - Troubleshooting with supervisor/ changing supervisors

 - Document editing

 - Independent and confidential advice